charliecash310/charliecash310/README.md

 <h1> About Me </h1>

-Literally the one skill I've had a love-hate relationship with and it took me all this time to make a lousy portfolio with a cliche statement.
+- Literally the one skill I've had a love-hate relationship with and it took me all this time to make a lousy portfolio with a cliche statement.
+- Learning, evolving, and failing in order to catch-up on lost time

 <br />